Thomas Pazyj: Handball career

-In 1976 he was part of the Danish team which finished eighth in the Olympic tournament.
+In 1976 at the age of 18 he was part of the Danish team which finished eighth in the Olympic tournament.
 He played all six matches and scored 18 goals.
+At the 1978 World Men's Handball Championship he finished fourth the Danish national team.

 Four years later he finished ninth with the Danish team in the 1980 Olympic tournament.
 He played four matches and scored nine goals.